Is DUI A Felony In Colorado? Felony DUI Laws & Penalties (2026)

 - It’s your 4th or more DUI offense

-If you’ve had three prior DUI-related convictions, your fourth DUI offense will be filed as a class 4 felony even if:
+A fourth DUI will be charged as a felony even if:

-- There were no accidents, injuries or deaths
+- There were no accidents, injuries, or deaths involved in the most recent incident

-- The three prior convictions occurred years ago
+- The three prior convictions occurred years or even decades ago — Colorado has no washout period

 - The prior convictions happened in another state